rohilrajkarki/rohilrajkarki/README.md

 - 👋 Hi, I’m @rohilrajkarki
 - 👀 I’m interested in mobile app development
-- 🌱 I’m currently learning and working on flutter
+- 🌱 I’m currently learning and working on flutter and reactjs

 <!---